wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-use-sqoop.md

     > [AZURE.NOTE] HDInsight supports only location-based virtual networks, and it does not currently work with affinity group-based virtual networks.

-    * To create and configure a virtual network, see [Virtual Network Configuration Tasks](/home/features/virtual-machines/).
+    * To create and configure a virtual network, see [Create a virtual network using the Azure portal](/documentation/articles/virtual-networks-create-vnet-arm-pportal/).

         * When you are using SQL Server in your datacenter, you must configure the virtual network as *site-to-site* or *point-to-site*.